aiven/aiven-docs/docs/products/postgresql/crdr/enable-crdr.md

 Enable the [cross-region disaster recovery (CRDR)](/docs/products/postgresql/crdr/crdr-overview) feature in in Aiven for PostgreSQL® by creating a recovery service, which takes over from a primary service in case of region outage.

+Enable the [cross-region disaster recovery (CRDR)](/docs/products/postgresql/crdr/crdr-overview) feature in in Aiven for PostgreSQL® by creating a recovery service, which takes over from a primary service in case of region outage.

 ## Prerequisites

 - Powered-on Aiven for PostgreSQL service with a Startup plan at minimum